taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 **Method 3: systemd-managed service that periodically reaps data marked for deletion**

 For performance reasons, this is the recommended method unless the service is simply unavailable to you.
 If it is not available, choose "method 2" above.
+This method has another caveat: It trims only when your system is idle.
+If your system is rarely idle, "method 2" is probably a better option.
+Doing both hurts nothing as well, but maybe some redundancy.

 Do you have the systemd service available? `sudo systemctl status fstrim.timer` If your computer says "what the heck is that?" then choose "method 2" described above.

 This is simple to enable...
 ```
 sudo systemctl enable fstrim.timer
-sudo systemctl start fstrim.service
+sudo systemctl start fstrim.timer
 ```

 **Extra step for LVM volumes**

-You disk partitioning is likely managed by LVM.
+Your disk partitioning is likely managed by LVM.
 Edit lvm.conf and flip the bit that tells LVM to issue discards when it is used to shrink or delete volumes: `sudo nano /etc/lvm/lvm.conf` and set `issue_discards = 1`

 **Extra step for LUKS-encrypted partitions***

 Again, noted: There have been reports that enabling TRIM decreases encryption strength for LUKS-encrypted mountpoints.
-I honestly don't know what this means or why, so do further research if this is a concern.
+I honestly don't know what this really means or why, so do further research if this is a concern.

 Take a look at your block device again with `lsblk --discard`.
 Mine looks like this...